• Skip to primary navigation

 9. Ludwigslust Castle

 Germany is known for its enchanting castles, one of which, in the country’s north, is Ludwigslust Castle.
-Surrounded by an immense park, this magnificent castle’s history began in 1724 when it was used as a hunting lodge, but it eventually became the capital of the Duchy of Mecklenburg-Schwerin.
-On a visit to the castle you can take a tour through its elegant halls which remain unchanged since the 18th century.
-As you roam the halls you’ll also see a great deal of artwork and several antique clocks.
-After seeing the inside of the castle you’ll find there’s plenty more to be seen on the castle grounds, from fountains and bridges to buildings like the St. Helena and Andreas church, or the Hofkirche.
+Surrounded by an immense park, this magnificent castle has a history that began in 1724 when it was used as a hunting lodge, but it eventually became the capital of the Duchy of Mecklenburg-Schwerin.
+On a visit to the castle, you can take a tour through its elegant halls, which remain unchanged since the 18th century.
+As you roam the halls, you’ll also see a great deal of artwork and several antique clocks.
+After seeing the inside of the castle, you’ll find there’s plenty more to see on the castle grounds, from fountains and bridges to buildings like the St. Helena and Andreas church, or the Hofkirche.
 The park actually spans many acres and even has a canal running through it.

 Getting there: Direct trains run from Hamburg to Ludwigslust every two hours, and the trip takes just under an hour.